 There is already an example in American history of the media’s pursuit of readership contributing to a real war.
-William R. Hearst and Joseph Pulitzer exploited tensions between the United States and Spain to boost circulation of their newspapers, a factor in the outbreak of the Spanish-American War in 1898.
+William R. Hearst and Joseph Pulitzer exploited tensions between the United States and Spain to boost the circulation of their newspapers, a factor in the outbreak of the Spanish-American War in 1898.

 Of course, the media alone do not bear the full brunt of responsibility for the current state of affairs in American politics.
 But the media’s coverage of Trump is driven in part by some specific commercial motives that for the most part are unnoticed by the public.
-In the other circumstances, actors with such a powerful influence would be obliged to disclose what amounts to a conflict of interest.
+In other circumstances, actors with such a powerful influence would be obliged to disclose what amounts to a conflict of interest.